 Capsules

-- Best for: convenience
+- Best for: ease of use

 Still stumped?